openstack/python-keystoneclient/doc/source/using-api-v2.rst

 Authenticating
 ==============

-There are two ways to authenticate against Keystone:
+There are two ways to authenticate against keystone:
  * against the admin endpoint with the admin token
  * against the public endpoint with a username and password